 - Renewing business licenses and permits

-- Holding an annual meeting and recording minutes
+- Holding an annual member meeting and recording minutes from that event.

-- Keeping business and personal financial records and activities separate
+- Keeping business and personal financial transactions and records separate